 “Just takin’ it all in,” I said.
 Of course, what was going on in my brain was a lot of making it feel safe to feel happy.
 Making it feel TRUE that this has just happened.
 Making a GOOD THING feel at home in my life.

-One of the things that’s become increasingly clear as I prep my free year-end training for y’all (THANK YOU for sharing what it is that you most crave!
-SUPER helpful) is that mindset is everything and if we’re not training our brains to be able to RECEIVE all the good things we work *so damn hard* to get in life, we’ll flirt with success but find it not STICKING for us.
+One of the things that’s become increasingly clear as I prep my free year-end training for y’all is that mindset is everything and if we’re not training our brains to be able to RECEIVE all the good things we work *so damn hard* to get in life, we’ll flirt with success but find it not STICKING for us.

 Y’all, I’m gonna do three free webinars before the end of the year specifically designed for all the goodies you’ve told me would help you out in your creative career.
-They’re all LIVE and you can sign up for one, two, or all three of ’em right here now.
+They’re all LIVE and you can sign up for one, two, or all three of ’em.
 Yes, they will be recorded.
 Yes, there will be a replay.
 And yes, there will be even MORE free training coming your way before 2019 comes to a close.
 You’re welcome. 😉

 I absolutely adore the work I see y’all doing and if part of your brain-training for happiness and success comes through any of the Self-Management for Actors and Enoughness work that we do together, that’s the cherry on top.